-- Data are available on a quarterly basis (Starting in August, the NHIS estimates reflected estimates from January to March of 2015). - Coverage data are shown by type of health insurance (direct-purchase insurance, employment-based insurance, Medicare, etc.) - Three measures are provided for the uninsured: uninsured at the time of the interview, uninsured at least part of the year prior to the interview, and uninsured for more than a year at the time of the interview. - National-level information shown by a variety of demographic characteristics, including poverty status, race and Hispanic origin, age, and sex. - State-level estimates of persons uninsured at the time of the interview are provided, as are estimates of those with public or private coverage.
-In 2014, the NHIS provided state-level estimates for all 50 states and the District of Columbia for persons of all ages, persons under age 65, and adults aged 18-64.
-State-level estimates were provided for 40 states for children aged 0-17 years.
-The provision of state-level estimates are based on considerations of sample size and precision. - Health insurance estimates are available periodically from 1959, and annually since 1989. - These data enable policymakers to examine health insurance in relation to health, health behaviors and health care utilization.
+- Data are available on a quarterly basis. - Coverage data are shown by type of health insurance (direct-purchase insurance, employment-based insurance, Medicare, etc.) - Three measures are provided for the uninsured: uninsured at the time of the interview, uninsured at least part of the year prior to the interview, and uninsured for more than a year at the time of the interview. - National-level information shown by a variety of demographic characteristics, including poverty status, race and Hispanic origin, age, and sex. - State-level estimates of persons uninsured at the time of the interview are provided, as are estimates of those with public or private coverage.
+In 2014, the NHIS provided state-level estimates for all 50 states and the District of Columbia for persons of all ages, persons under age 65 and adults ages 18-64.
+State-level estimates were provided for 40 states for children ages 0-17.
+The provisions of state-level estimates are based on considerations of sample size and precision. - Health insurance estimates are available periodically from 1959, and annually since 1989. - These data enable policymakers to examine health insurance in relation to health, health behaviors and health care utilization.